Abstraction (computer science): Abstraction in object-oriented programming

 In the above example, the class Animal is an abstraction used in place of an actual animal, LivingThing is a further abstraction (in this case a generalisation) of Animal.

 If one requires a more differentiated hierarchy of animals – to differentiate, say, those who provide milk from those who provide nothing except meat at the end of their lives – that is an intermediary level of abstraction, probably DairyAnimal (cows, goats) who would eat foods suitable to giving good milk, and MeatAnimal (pigs, steers) who would eat foods to give the best meat-quality.

 Such an abstraction could remove the need for the application coder to specify the type of food, so they could concentrate instead on the feeding schedule.
 The two classes could be related using inheritance or stand alone, and the programmer could define varying degrees of polymorphism between the two types.
 These facilities tend to vary drastically between languages, but in general each can achieve anything that is possible with any of the others.
-A great many operation overloads, data type by data type, can have the same effect at compile-time as any degree of inheritance or other means to achieve polymorphism.
+A great many operations overloads, data type by data type, can have the same effect at compile-time as any degree of inheritance or other means to achieve polymorphism.
 The class notation is simply a coder's convenience.